 SECTION 2 You can get help from government organizations that are not connected with us

-Section 2.1 Where to get more information and personalized assistance

-Sometimes it can be confusing to start or follow through the process for dealing with a problem.
-This can be especially true if you do not feel well or have limited energy.
+Section 2.1 Where to get more information and personalized assistance be especially true if you do not feel well or have limited energy.
 Other times, you may not have the knowledge you need to take the next step.